OpenPodcar/OpenPodcar/README.md

 	<img src="./docs/hardware/steeringActuatorMounted.jpg" alt="Linear actuator mounted underneath the vehicle" width="350"/>
 	</p>

-Once the mounting is finished, bring the podcar back to its normal position (requires again at least 3 people).
-Remove the axle stands and jacks before making the integration test of the linear actuactor:
+- Once the mounting is finished, bring the podcar back to its normal position (requires again at least 3 people).
+- Remove the axle stands and jacks before making the integration test of the linear actuactor.

 #### C. Integration Test

-Repeat the **Initial Testing** protocol presented above, but this time with the linear actuactor mounted under the vehicle, its wires can be pass through an empty area between the plastic bumper and the vehicle left battery.
-This final test will helps to verify that the linear actuactor is well mounted and can steer the wheels as expected:
+Repeat the **Acceptance Testing** protocol presented above, but this time with the linear actuactor mounted under the vehicle, its wires can pass through an empty area between the vehicle plastic bumper and the left battery.
+This final test will helps to verify that the linear actuactor is well mounted and can steer the wheels as expected using the following commands:
 - a "2500" command should steer the front wheel to the far right, i.e about -45 deg
 - a "1900" command should keep the front wheels forward facing, i.e. about 0 deg
 - a "1500" command should steer the front wheels to the far left, i.e. about +45 deg